 Winning teams will continue work on their projects on the Stanford campus, with support and assistance from the Stanford Biodesign team.

-Biodesign NEXT will be introduced to students in BIOE 273, BIOE 141A/B, and MED 275B at the beginning of the quarter in which those courses are offered.
+Biodesign NEXT will be introduced to students in BIOE 273, BIOE 141A/B, and MED 275B mid-quarter in which those courses are offered.
 For general questions, please contact Linda Lucian.